-This is merely an extension of the “start with a question” manta you’ve seen in many of the preceding chapters.
-While there is merit in building visualizations in a vacuum to learn how to work with a new language or framework, it is imperative that you understand what problem you’re trying to solve with a consumer-oriented interactive visualization and who the users will be before you attempt to deliver a finished product.
-Even if you’re an established practitioner, your personal experiences may only give you insight into one aspect of a problem domain, and collaboration with others—especially those who you believe to be the natural consumers of your interactive visualization work—can make or break a project.
+This is merely an extension of the “start with a question” mantra you’ve seen in many of the preceding chapters.
+Although there is merit in building visualizations in a vacuum to learn how to work with a new language or framework, it is imperative that you understand what problem you’re trying to solve with a consumer-oriented interactive visualization and who the users will be before you attempt to deliver a finished product.
+Even if you’re an established practitioner, your personal experiences may give you insight into only one aspect of a problem domain, and collaboration with others—especially those who you believe to be the natural consumers of your interactive visualization work—can make or break a project.

 For the VisAlert team, this ultimately meant their goal was to aid analysts’ decision-making processes by providing a robust visual correlation mechanism.
-Rather than try to build a new intrusion detection system or deliver a “toy model” solution that works only with perfect and limited data sets, they chose to design a system that works at-scale with real world data volumes and types that security analysts already use in their daily workflows.
-So, while the problem scope is fairly narrowly defined, it has sufficient breadth and scope to be useful as well as visually appealing.
+Rather than try to build a new intrusion-detection system or deliver a “toy model” solution that works only with perfect and limited data sets, they chose to design a system that works at-scale with real-world data volumes and types that security analysts already use in their daily workflows.
+Although the problem scope is narrowly defined, it has sufficient breadth and scope to be useful as well as visually appealing.

 Seek Domain Expertise

 The VisAlert team started with real-world information security analysts to understand their mental models of how they go about identifying badness.
-Mental models are our conceptual models of the way things work or our understanding of how to interact with the world or systems around us.
-Security analysts develop domain specific mental models through their training and practical work experiences.
+Mental models are conceptual models of the way things work or people’s understanding of how to interact with the world or systems around them.
+Security analysts develop domain-specific mental models through their training and practical work experiences.
 These models evolve with each successful (or failed) identification and eradication of malicious activity.
 With each investigation, analysts learn which processes provided the most value and these are automatically added to their existing mental framework.
-By working with these individuals throughout the design process, the team was able to identify what parts of the analysts’ workflows would benefit from enhanced visualizations (e.g. inclusion of salient parts of network diagrams and automatically highlighting specific protocols and paths) and automation (e.g. DNS lookups, targeted correlations).
+By working with these individuals throughout the design process, the team was able to identify what parts of the analysts’ workflows would benefit from enhanced visualizations (for example, inclusion of salient parts of network diagrams and automatically highlighting specific protocols and paths) and automation (for example, DNS lookups and targeted correlations).

-Take An Interdisciplinary Approach
+Take an Interdisciplinary Approach

-The team drew on the talents and works of experts in the fields of information architecture, cognitive psychology, application development and computer science—along with the domain experts—to build and refine the tool in a process they describe as a “modified hermeneutic circle”—the movement back and forth between the parts and the whole—which is shown in Figure 11.2.
+The team drew on the talents and works of experts in the fields of information architecture, cognitive psychology, application development, and computer science—along with the domain experts—to build and refine the tool.
+They called this process a “modified hermeneutic circle”—the movement back and forth between the parts and the whole.
+It’s shown in Figure 11-2.

-Figure 11.2 The VisAlert Visual Correlation Tool design methodology [793725c11f02.png]
+Figure 11-2: The VisAlert Visual Correlation Tool design methodology [793725 c11f002.png]

-Their methodology has a strong resemblance to the Agile development process (http://agilemanifesto.org/principles.html) where all those involved are equal partners, each working together to yield a successful finished product.
-If your organization has an application development team and you’re not familiar with Agile, you would do well to invite one to lunch to understand how Agile works in the real world.
+Their methodology has a strong resemblance to the Agile development process (http://agilemanifesto.org/principles.html), where all those involved are equal partners, each working together to yield a successful finished product.
+If your organization has an application development team and you’re not familiar with Agile, you would do well to invite a member to lunch to understand how Agile works in the real world.
 (Plus, you’ll have made a friend in the development community and can hopefully help them understand application security a bit better as well.)